nicolasbock/filechooser/docs/design_goals.rst

 4. Other

     - Reset option for the time stamp
     - Call selection by a cron job
     - Adding image folders needs to be possible
+    - Remember past choices so that files will not reappear within a configurable time window